CMA investigations under DMCCA 2024: UK guide 2026

-Steven | TrustYourWebsite · 8 May 2026 · Last updated: May 2026
+Steven | TrustYourWebsite · 8 May 2026 · Last updated: June 2026

 The Competition and Markets Authority (CMA) enforces competition law and consumer protection law in the United Kingdom.
 For online businesses, the CMA's relevance has increased significantly since the Digital Markets, Competition and Consumers Act 2024 (DMCCA 2024) came into force in April 2025, giving the CMA new direct enforcement powers and expanding its digital markets toolkit.

-This guide explains what online businesses need to understand about CMA investigations: what triggers them, how they proceed, what powers the CMA has, and what the consequences of a finding look like.
+This guide explains what online businesses need to understand about CMA investigations: what triggers them, how they proceed, what powers the CMA has and what the consequences of a finding look like.

-To check whether your website's commercial practices — pricing transparency, subscription terms, cancellation mechanisms — create CMA-relevant risk, run a free scan at /uk/en/scan.
+To check whether your website's commercial practices, pricing transparency, subscription terms, cancellation mechanisms, create CMA-relevant risk, run a free scan at /uk/en/scan.

 The CMA enforces three main regimes relevant to online businesses.